h2non/thread.js/README.md

 #### Thread.require(sources)
 Return: `Thread`

-Add remote scripts, bind an object or functions to the thread isolated scope as global namespace environment
+Add remote scripts, bind an object or functions to the thread isolated scope.
+It will be exposed in the global namespace (default `env`)

 Load remote script
 ```js